 For a real sense of adventure, we’ve combined these three different wildlife experiences to create the ultimate seven-night itinerary with our “Wildlife of The Gambia and Senegal” tour.
 This can be booked as a stand-alone package or can be extended to include a beachside hotel.
 The unique appeal of these properties and experiences will leave lasting memories to treasure, and with all transfers arranged, all that is required is to sit back and enjoy the passing scenery and anticipate the delights that await…

 With year-round sunshine, there’s no need to wait until peak months to travel.
 Our twice-weekly flights operate until the end of April, after which we have our weekly Gatwick flight during May and June and the summer months.
 Our winter sun 2017/18 holiday prices are also now available.
 See here for more information, or give our reservations team a call on 01489 866939.

 My first impressions of The Gambia and Senegal Read more

-Tailormade and multi-centre holidays with The Gambia Experience Read more
+Tailormade and multi-centre holidays in The Gambia Read more